MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-07-26-devkit-installers-are-available.md

 1. Download
 2. Follow the on-screen instructions

-To start the server, in a command-line navigate to the installation's folder and execute the run.sh/cmd script: `./run.sh` for Mac and Linux, and `run.cmd` for Windows.
+3. To start the server, in a command-line navigate to the installation's folder and execute the **run.sh/cmd** script:
+    - `./run.sh` for Mac and Linux
+    - `run.cmd` for Windows

 > Learn more about MobileFirst Foundation 8.0 by [following our tutorials]({{site.baseurl}}/tutorials/en/foundation/8.0/all-tutorials).

 ### Mobile Foundation Bluemix service
-If you haven't heard of it already... you can also run your MobileFirst Server instance in the cloud!
-Learn more about the [Mobile Foundation Bluemix service]({{site.baseurl}}/tutorials/en/foundation/8.0/ibm-containers/using-mobile-foundation).
+Mobile Foundation is a Bluemix service that enables quick and easy stand-up of scalable Developer or Production environments of MobileFirst Foundation v8.0 on IBM Containers.
+[Follow these instructions]({{site.baseurl}}/tutorials/en/foundation/8.0/ibm-containers/using-mobile-foundation) to move to the cloud.